 She became a regular on the comedy circuit and soon started appearing on television.
 Her breakthrough came with shows like Whose Line Is It Anyway? and as a regular on the topical sketch show The 11 O’Clock Show.
 Her ability to deliver sharp, witty one-liners, combined with her intellectual depth, set her apart from many of her contemporaries.

 Toksvig’s stand-up shows often explored social and political themes, but always with a light touch.
 She’s a master of observational humor, finding the funny in everyday situations and societal norms.
-I recall seeing one of her early Edinburgh Fringe shows, and the audience was captivated by her insightful takes on everything from parliamentary debates to the quirks of British politeness.
+Her insightful takes on everything from parliamentary debates to the quirks of British politeness captivated audiences during her early Edinburgh Fringe shows.

 Sandi Toksvig on Television: Beyond QI